CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 ### Use case: List all tasks
 #### MSS
-1. User requests to list tasks
+1. User requests to list all tasks
 2. System shows all tasks

 #### Extensions